WordPress/gutenberg/docs/data/data-core-edit-post.md

 ### isEditorPanelRemoved

-Returns true if the given panel is removed, or false otherwise.
-Panels are not removed by default.
+Returns true if the given panel was programmatically removed, or false otherwise.
+All panels are not removed by default.

 *Parameters*